ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Returns the complex hyperbolic arccosine of a real number.

 ```
-FUNCTION CArcCosHReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CArcCosHReal (BYVAL value AS DOUBLE) AS _complex
-FUNCTION CACosHReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CACosHReal (BYVAL value AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |